 The city of Innsbruck, with its medieval buildings and cobblestone walks, is well worth a visit, whether you come in winter or summer, and its surrounding picture-perfect small villages and hamlets dot the alpine scenery.
 In summer, you can rent a car and drive through the adjacent national park, an unforgetable ride, which will take you close to the Grossglockner summit (the tallest mountain in Austria) and down to Salzburg.
 You have to pay a fee, but it is definitely worth it.

-The two-level passenger terminal at Innsbruck Airport (connected by covered walkway to the parking garage) recently received expansion of departure gates 1 to 8, post-security check-point, and waiting area, and added duty-free and Travel Value shops.
+The two-level passenger terminal at Innsbruck Airport* recently received expansion of departure gates 1 to 8, post-security check-point, and waiting area, and added duty-free and Travel Value shops.

-Services and amenities inside the terminal include an ATM cash machine, currency exchange service, a cafe for early breakfast, a Bistro, a bakery, an 'Airport Shop' stocked with newspapers, magazines, books and convenience items; Schenker (a full-service travel agency) can take care of your travel and reservation needs (Tel: +43 512 285627).
+Services and amenities inside the terminal include free WiFi access, conference rooms, ATM cash machine, a cafe for early breakfast, a Bistro, a bakery, an 'Airport Shop' stocked with newspapers, magazines, books and convenience items; Schenker (a full-service travel agency) can take care of your travel and reservation needs (Tel: +43 512 285627).

-Parking options at Innsbruck Airport include the multi-level parking garage connected by walkway to the passenger terminal, as well as four open-air parking lots.
+Parking options include the multi-level parking garage connected by walkway to the passenger terminal, as well as four open-air parking lots.